freepose/pyFAST/README.md

    - Integrates exogenous variables
    - Supports variable-length sequences

-## Benchmarking
+## Benchmarking Methodology and Results

 To evaluate pyFAST's performance and efficiency, we conducted benchmarking experiments on established time series datasets.
 We evaluated a range of models implemented in pyFAST for forecasting tasks and compared their performance against reference implementations and existing libraries.

 Our benchmarking setup involved:

 **Datasets**:
 1. ETT (Electricity Transformer Temperature) (ETT-small variant): a benchmark for long-term forecasting